Marmy27/HarisM./README.md

 Jenkins is running on port 8080 inside the started VM.
 To access it from your host machine, you'll have to add port forwarding to the generated Vagrantfile (ie. config.vm.network "forwarded_port", guest: 8080, host: 8080)

-Git, TestNG and Slack Jenkins plugins will be installed.

 Generated Vagrantfile can be further configured (for port forwarding, folder sharing etc).